Dara-Sy/dummy-app/notes.md

         <p>Hello!</p>
       </div>

-This is props passed as a title from Users to App
+This is props passed as a title from Users to App:

       <div>
         <h1>{this.props.title}</h1>